Percy Scholes: Style and temperament

-Scholes led the public denunciations of Arthur Eaglefield Hull when it was found that his book Music: Classical, Romantic and Modern (1927) was found to have borrowed material from other writers.
+Scholes led the public denunciations of Arthur Eaglefield Hull when his book Music: Classical, Romantic and Modern (1927) was found to include material borrowed from other writers.
 How much of this was plagiarism and how much a mere careless, hasty failure to cite sources is not known, but the scandal left Hull very upset.
-He took his own life by throwing himself under a train at Huddersfield station on 4 November, 1928.
+He took his own life by throwing himself under a train at Huddersfield station on 4 November 1928.
 Scholes also made enemies amongst The Sackbut group which included Philip Heseltine and Ursula Greville.
 Scholes' criticism of Hubert Foss' Song-cycle on Poems of Thomas Hardy infuriated Heseltine, who sent Scholes abusive letters, took to telephoning him late at night, and circulated a petition seeking his sacking from the Observer.
 Scholes sought legal advice on this matter but took no action.
 Reviews of Christian Darnton's You and Music (1940) were generally positive until Scholes catalogued so many serious and obvious errors (such as “Binary form may be represented by A.B.A.”) that he presented the work as an elaborate joke to trap unwary reviewers.

 In The Oxford Companion to Music some composers (Berg, Schönberg and Webern, for example) were described in somewhat unsympathetic and dismissive terms.
 His article on Jazz states that "jazz is to serious music as daily journalism is to serious writing"; similarly, his article on the composer John Henry Maunder states that Maunder's "seemingly inexhaustible cantatas, Penitence, Pardon and Peace and From Olivet to Calvary, long enjoyed popularity, and still aid the devotions of undemanding congregations in less sophisticated areas."

+Vegetarianism

+Scholes was a patron of the League for the Prohibition of Cruel Sports.
+He was a strict vegetarian.
+Compton Mackenzie who dined with Scholes at the Savile Club noted that he ate two carrots for his dinner.
+He was a vice-president of the Vegetarian Society and the London Vegetarian Society.

+Scholes authored two booklets on vegetarianism, Some Aesthetic and Everyday Reflections on the Vegetarian System of Diet (1931) and Why I am a Vegetarian (1948).